gengjian1203/SimulateMK/README.md

-This is an auxiliary tool that can be used to simulate the mouse keyboard operation. (windows only)
+This is an auxiliary tool that can be used to simulate the mouse keyboard operation. (windows only with Administrator)

 OS：
 Windows 7